al6x/mongodb/readme.md

 Object Model & Ruby driver enhancements for MongoDB.

-1. Driver enchancements.
+1. Driver enchancements & Migrations.
-2. Migrations.
-3. Persistence for any Ruby object.
+2. Persistence for any Ruby object.
-4. Object Model (callbacks, validations, mass-assignment, finders, ...) (work in progress).
+3. Object Model (callbacks, validations, mass-assignment, finders, ...) (work in progress).

 Lower layers are independent from upper, use only what You need.